-Students whose behaviours fall in this category need considerable support to re-engage in behaviours consistent with the College Values and the established expectations- The MacKillop Way.
-Behaviours at a Level Three include those that are non-negotiable, including verbal and physical aggression, self-harm and bullying.
+Behaviours at Level Three are highly disruptive to the learning and well-being of the student/s involved and impact that of others.
+Students whose behaviours fall in this category need considerable support to re-engage in behaviours consistent with the College Values, Dispositions and the established expectations- The MacKillop Way.
+Behaviours at a Level Three include those that are non-negotiable, including verbal and physical aggression, self-harm, bullying and consistent non-compliance.